 Contact a Skilled Disability Attorney to Set Up a Consultation on SSDI

 Dealing with a disability has obvious physical implications, but it also affects you mentally and emotionally.
 On top of your difficult circumstances, being unable to work puts you in a serious financial situation.
 You can alleviate some of the burden and stress by getting the SSDI benefits to which you are entitled by law, but you face an uphill battle when trying to navigate the filing process on your own.
 Make the most of your disability benefits by retaining a knowledgeable disability lawyer to assist.
-For more information on taking full advantage of the SSDI program, please contact Steinhardt, Siskind and Associates, LLC.
+For more information on taking full advantage of the SSDI program, please contact Steinhardt, Siskind and Lieberman, LLC.
 We are happy to schedule a free consultation at our offices in Glen Burnie, Owings Mills, Ellicott City, or Annapolis, MD.